Click on the images to enlarge them!

-You can achieve a nice shading effect by mixing threads of different colours in the needle.
+You can achieve a nice gradation by mixing threads of different colours in the needle.
 I went from 3 purple threads through 2 purple + 1 very light perl grey, then 1 purple + 2 perl grey to 3 threads of pearl grey.
 On the edges I let the shades tapering out by touch.

-Shading the Sky
+Gradation of the Sky

 I like the effect.
 I also like my stitch and colour choices on the tower and the roof.
 What I began to dislike was the way I put in the light and shadow areas of the trees.
 The tree in the centre, okay, it's Florentine stitch, that one will never give a natural appearance.
-But both of the big trees to the left and to the right - well, this is where my lack of knowledge of how to shade in canvaswork just kicked in.
+But both of the big trees to the left and to the right - well, this is where my lack of knowledge of how to blend colours in canvaswork just kicked in.
 I settled for that for the time being.
 I thought it's my very first free exercise, it should be finished first, and then we'll see how to progress in this technique.

 Now for the thread choice.
-The idea was that it would make a good contrast to work the sky and the building with 3 strands of stranded cotton, while the trees would all be stitched with wool.
+The idea was that it would make a good contrast to work the sky and the building with 3 strands of stranded cotton, while the trees would all be stitched in wool.
 I had done my first stitch exercise with DMC tapestry wool, and this was what I had in my stash.
 But after working two leafs in the left-hand tree I realised that although the wool isn't too thick for the canvas, it is for the leaf stitch because it blocks all the holes you have to use a second time.
 So I finally ordered some crewel wool.
 It was Laine Fine d'Aubusson from Au Ver á Soie.
 I was very happy to find the online shop Werkstatt für Historische Stickmuster, which is the official representation of Au Ver à Soie in Germany.

 And that is where my colour problem set in.
 Due to the lack of a real thread colour card, I had to choose the colours from the photos on the screen.
 Now everybody knows that you can never judge a colour by its appearance on the screen, for a whole range of reasons: cameras falsify the colours dependent on the light and the background, colours turn out differently on each screen and so forth.
 To make matters worse, the photos in the mentioned shop contain five or six skeins of different colours at once, which was way too small to be able to assess the colours properly.
 And as I had got my crewel wool, I found out that they look once again completely different when stitched together than when you look at the skeins next to each other.